Watercolor Painting for Joy and Progress — Not Perfection

 -

-Don’t worry if the painting "fails" — embrace the joy of trying something new, knowing that every “failure” brings you closer to mastery.
+Don’t worry if the painting "fails" — embrace the joy of trying something new, knowing that you are learning and growing from every mistake.

-π Reminder: Every page teaches something, even the messy ones.
+👉 Reminder: Every page teaches something, especially the messy ones.

 -